arboleya/coffee-toaster/README.md

 In debug mode (option -d) files will be all compiled individually inside a folder called "toaster" in the same directory you have your release file, aiming to ease the debugging process.

-For example, if you have "release/app.js", a folder will be created in "release/toaster" and all your CoffeeScript files will be compiled to Javascript inside "release/toaster/classes/".
+For example, if you have "release/app.js", a folder will be created in "release/toaster" and all your CoffeeScript files will be compiled to Javascript inside it.

 Bellow is a directory structure representing this:

-	├── /release
+	├── release
 	│   ├── app.js
 	│   ├── index.html
-	│   └── /toaster
+	│   └── toaster
+	│       ├── src
-	│       ├── /classes
+	│       │   ├── app.js
-	│       │   ├── /a
+	│       │   ├── letters
 	│       │   │   ├── a.js
-	│       │   │   └── /b
 	│       │   │   └── b.js
+	│       │   ├── repeating
+	│       │   │   └── a.js
+	│       │   └── single
-	│       │   └── c.js
+	│       │       └── script.js
 	│       └── toaster.js
+	├── src
-	├── /src
+	│   ├── app.coffee
-	│   ├── /a
+	│   ├── letters
 	│   │   ├── a.coffee
-	│   │   └── /b
 	│   │   └── b.coffee
+	│   ├── repeating
+	│   │   └── a.coffee
+	│   └── single
-	│   └── c.coffee
+	│       └── script.coffee
 	└── toaster.coffee

-There's also a 'toaster.js' file inside the 'release/toaster' folder, this Javascript file is responsible to load all your classes into the right order.
+There's also a 'toaster.js' file inside the 'release/toaster' folder, this Javascript file is responsible to load all your files into the right order.

 So in your .html your have two options: